Acadian French: Phonology

 These features typically occur in the speech of older people.

 Many aspects of Acadian French (vocabulary and "trill r", etc.) are still common in rural areas in the South West of France.
 Speakers of Metropolitan French and even of other Canadian varieties of French sometimes have difficulty understanding Acadian French.
-Within North America, its closest relative is the Cajun French spoken in Southern Louisiana since both were born out of the same population that were affected during the Expulsion of the Acadians.
+Within North America, its closest relative is Louisiana French spoken in Southern Louisiana since both were born out of the same population that were affected during the Expulsion of the Acadians.

 See also Chiac, a variety with strong English influence, and St. Marys Bay French, a distinct variety of Acadian French spoken around Clare, Tusket, Nova Scotia and also Moncton, New Brunswick.

 Palatalization

 not to be confused with affrication typical of Quebec French.